ucsc/pantheon-workflow/README.md

 ```

 This script goes inside your local _non-pantheon_ install.
-A copy of this script should reside inside the `root` directory of the piece of custom functionality you're developing.
+A copy of this script should reside inside the `root` directory of each piece of custom functionality you're developing.
 If you are developing a custom theme, this script goes inside `wp-content/themes/name-of-my-theme/`.
-If you are developing a custom plugin, this script goes inside `wp-content/plugins/name-of-my-plugin/`. (ie., whichever directory in which you would normally perform `git add .`, `git commit -m "my message"`, and `git push origin master`)
+If you are developing a custom plugin, this script goes inside `wp-content/plugins/name-of-my-plugin/`. (ie., whichever directory you would normally perform `git add .`, `git commit -m "my message"`, and `git push origin master`.)

 This script will sync files _from_ the development directory of your theme or plugin _to_ a directory of the same name inside your local Pantheon install (_note: the directory names must be the same for each local install_).

-#### rsync-exclude.txt
+### rsync-exclude.txt

 From the `synctheme` script: